sirinali07/CKAD_CTJGP-Batch/LAB 8 - ConfigMap & Secret.md

 ```
 Enter the pod and check if the variable has been passed correctly or not
 ```
-kubectl exec -it web-pod-1 -- sh
+kubectl exec -it web-pod-1 -- bash
 ```
 ```
 echo $db_user